josmar-crwdstffng/angular/packages/core/src/render3/VIEW_DATA.md

 ```

 NOTE:
-We can't declare `useFactory` in this case because it would make the generic DI system depend on the Ivy renderer.
+We cannot declare `useFactory` in this case because it would make the generic DI system depend on the Ivy renderer.
 Instead we have unique token `'__node_injector__'` which we use for recognizing the `Injector` in tree shakable way.

 ## `inject` Implementation